 Quobba, located at Red Bluff, the southern tip of the Ningaloo Coast World Heritage Area, was established in 1898 and is a working pastoral station with 80km of harsh, unpredictable and remarkable coastline bordering the Indian Ocean.
 The Quobba experience includes land based game fishing, isolated beaches, world-renowned surfing, snorkeling, whale watching and abundant marine and native wildlife.
 Accommodation includes eco tents, cabins and campsites.

 Warroora Station (pronounced Warra) is a family run cattle station adjacent to the World Heritage Ningaloo Reef coastline, offering eco-friendly wilderness beach camping and authentic station stay accommodation.
-Situated between Carnarvon and Exmouth, only 1 hour south of Coral Bay, we offer a wide range of accommodation around the Homestead.
+Situated between Carnarvon and Exmouth, only 1 hour south of Coral Bay, the station offers a wide range of accommodation around the Homestead.
 It is an ideal place to experience the Australian outback in its most natural state.

 Bullara Station Stay is perfectly located between Coral Bay and Exmouth, and is a working cattle station providing first-hand experience of rural Australia at its best.
 Take a step back from the daily grind look up, and enjoy the serenity of an untouched environment.
-Enjoy the interaction with animals that roam freely and the uninterrupted night skies that will blow your mind, along with the fresh homemade scones.
+Enjoy the interaction with animals that roam freely and the uninterrupted night skies that will blow your mind, along with the fresh homemade scones, barista coffee and stargazing.